techidaily/site-win11-tips/source/_posts/bringing-back-your-game-fixing-lol-connection-failure.md

 ## 6\.
 Report the Problem to Riot Games

  Have none of the above fixes worked, and your game still disconnects randomly?
 Report the problem to Riot support.
 The support team will help you identify and resolve the root cause.
-All you need to do is to submit a ticket on the[League of Legends support website](https://support-leagueoflegends.riotgames.com/hc/en-us/requests/new) .
+All you need to do is to submit a ticket on the [League of Legends support website](https://support-leagueoflegends.riotgames.com/hc/en-us/requests/new) .

- If the support team asks about logs, run the[Hextech Repair tool](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/224826367-Automated-Troubleshooting-Hextech-Repair-Tool) and send the data over.
+ If the support team asks about logs, run the [Hextech Repair tool](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/224826367-Automated-Troubleshooting-Hextech-Repair-Tool) and send the data over.

 ## Fix the League of Legends Disconnecting Issue